gabf13/earthnet-website/index.md

  <img width="800" alt="correlation" src="https://user-images.githubusercontent.com/95367976/209044843-c3818f44-cfda-4c12-b550-9f9c2585cb3f.png">

-As we decrease the weight threshold for adding edges, we see that there are more interconnections between diverse genres and as we augment this threshhold we see that these interconnections are only pertinent and converge on the Drama genre (highest degree node).
+As we decrease the weight threshold for adding edges, **we see that there are more interconnections between diverse genres** and as we augment this threshhold we see that these interconnections are only pertinent and converge on the **Drama genre** (highest degree node).
-These network observations on the genre co-occurences could lead one to believe that being in a Drama genre movie is an important covariate & confounder for study of actors.
-However, we cannot conclude this or the reasoning that getting into drama will be a rich connected hub that will let you branch into different genres but we can see it as the most versatile genre tag movies in our dataset have.
+These network observations on the genre co-occurences could lead one to believe that being in a Drama genre movie is an important covariate and confounder for the study of actors.
+However, **we cannot conclude this or the reasoning that getting into drama will be a rich connected hub** that will let you branch into different genres but **we can see it as the most versatile genre tag in movies** that our dataset has.

-In fact, we have a time order problem, analogous to the homophily vs influence debate on obesity, where, from an actor's point of view, we dont know if getting into Drama lets you branch out to different genres or getting into almost any film genre forces you into drama movies at some point in actor careers.
+In fact, we have a time order problem, **analogous to the homophily vs influence debate on obesity**, where, from an actor's point of view, it is not clear if getting into Drama will allow him to explore different genres or getting into almost any film genre will force him into drama movies at some point in his career.

 The following bar plots are from obtained from the networking: